 Experience at SAIC

-David Raskin has been a professor at the School of the Art Institute of Chicago since 2000.
-He has served as the Chair of the Art History, Theory and Criticism Department from 2010–13 and is currently the Chair of the Department of Sculpture.
+Raskin has been a professor at the School of the Art Institute of Chicago since 2000.
+He has served as the Chair of the Art History, Theory, and Criticism department from 2010–13 and as the Chair of the Sculpture department from 2013–14.
 He teaches seminars on Minimalism, Pop, Postminimalism, Vito Acconci, Rosalind Krauss, Jackson Pollock, Michael Fried, Andy Warhol, and "feedback" in installation, performance, and video art.
-Raskin's scholarly work and research has been acknowledged by many institutions, including with fellowships awarded by the Smithsonian Institution, the National Endowment for the Humanities, the Wyeth Foundation for American Art, American Council of Learned Societies, and the Whitney Museum.
-In 2009 Raskin was honored with the "SAIC Class of 2009" faculty member of the year award for excellence in teaching.
+Raskin's scholarly work and research has been acknowledged by many institutions, including fellowships awarded by the Smithsonian Institution, the National Endowment for the Humanities, the Wyeth Foundation for American Art, American Council of Learned Societies, and the Whitney Museum.
+In 2009, Raskin was honored with the SAIC Class of 2009 Faculty Member of The Year award for excellence in teaching.

 Disclaimer: All work represents the views of the INDIVIDUAL ARTISTS & AUTHORS who created them, and are not those of the school or museum of the Art Institute.